The Autopilot Bid: How Passive Indexing Created a $25 Trillion Feedback Loop

 What This Means for Your Portfolio

-If you own an S&P 500 index fund — and statistically, you probably do — you already have 30–34% concentration in 7 stocks.
+If you own an S&P 500 index fund — and statistically, you probably do — you already have roughly 35% concentration in 7 stocks as of May 2026.
 You didn’t choose that.
 Nobody asked you.
 The autopilot decided.

 - Passive share percentage.
-Currently 60–65%.
+Roughly 60% of the equity-fund market as of May 2026.
 If it crosses 70%, price discovery weakens further and volatility risk increases.
 Every percentage point of passive shift adds to the structural bid.

 - Nasdaq/S&P concentration triggers.
 The Nasdaq 100 already hit its limit once.
-If Mag 7 weight approaches 35%+ in the S&P 500, watch for committee discussions about methodology changes.
+Mag 7 weight in the S&P 500 has now reached about 35% — watch for committee discussions about methodology changes if it pushes higher.
 These are the governors on the feedback loop.

 - Options open interest concentration.
 NVIDIA at 25% of total US options premium is extraordinary.
 If concentration increases further, the hedging-driven mechanical bid becomes even more dominant — until it reverses, and the mechanical selling accelerates the decline.